rhidium/core/README.md

 The framework comes with a rich ecosystem of plug-and-play modules, offering community-maintained integrations to simplify your bot development process.
 From internal behavior like persistent-cooldown to a full-fledged moderation module, we've got you covered.

+- Solves several problems with existing module-based Discord bots/frameworks
+- Made for end-users: Install packages using a single command
+- And for developers: `#eject` the source-code of existing modules to edit or continue development
+  - Enjoy a rich ecosystem of pre-made modules and functionality for your bot
+  - Public packages are MIT/ISC licensed

 We maintain a complete list of available modules [here](https://rhidium.xyz/modules)

 ## Documentation